 - If I choose to participate in my primary board MOC is there any reciprocity with the modules, CME, or exams?

-Diplomates certified with ABIM or ABP may receive reciprocal Part II and Part IV MOC credit for participation in ABIM's or ABP's MOC program.
-This means to participate in The American Board of Allergy & Immunology (ABAI) MOC program, you will only need to complete Part I and Part III.
+Diplomates certified with ABP may receive reciprocal Part II and Part IV Maintenance of Certification (MOC) credit for participation in ABP's MOC program.
+This means to participate in The American Board of Allergy & Immunology (ABAI) MOC program, you will only need to complete Part I (Professional Standing) and Part III (Cognitive Expertise).
 Additionally, you will be required to complete an attestation form regarding participation in your primary Board's MOC program.
-Please note that once you choose to participate reciprocally in the ABIM or ABP MOC program, you will be expected to complete the entire MOC program and will not be able to switch back to the ABAI MOC program.
-Read the complete details about recriprocal MOC credit.
+Once you choose to participate reciprocally in the ABP's MOC program, you will be expected to complete the entire MOC program and will not be able to switch back to the ABAI MOC program.

 - What types of CME credits are accepted for ABAI MOC?

 ABAI accepts AMA PRA Category 1TM Credit(s) in Allergy/Immunology-related activities.
 The relevance of the activity is determined by the title printed on the certificate.
 Recognizing state licensing and institutional requirements, and in the desire to reduce redundancy in demands upon physicians, ABAI will accept up to six CME credits for non-self-directed state and institutional mandated CME activities (i.e. pain management, HIV, elder abuse, substance abuse).

 - How do I submit proof of my CME credits?

 Copies of CME certificates are no longer required to be uploaded, faxed, or e-mailed to ABAI.
 Starting in January of 2016, diplomates will be asked to log onto their ABAI Web Portal page and attest to completing 25 hours of CME credits in the previous year.
 Please note that for any past due CME requirements prior to 2015 ABAI still requires that diplomates submit documentation for these outstanding activities.